Virginia-iGEM/generator-igemwiki/README.md

 - [Download and install Git](https://git-scm.com/)
 - Set up a [GitHub account](https://github.com/join) and a [GitHub organization for your team](https://www.sap.com/developer/tutorials/webide-github-creating-org.html)
 - [Create a new GitHub repository for your wiki](https://help.github.com/articles/create-a-repo/).
 Note, when creating a new repository, do **NOT** check the **Initialize this repository with a README**, even if the instructions say to, as we will be pushing an existing repository to GitHub later on.
-- `git init` in your project folder to create a new GitHub repository
-- `git add .` to add all the files currently in the repository
-- `git commit -m "Initial commit"` to create your first commit
-- `git remote add origin https://github.com/username/reponame` to link your repository to GitHub
-- `git push -u origin master` to push your information to GitHub

 Your project should now show up on the page for your GitHub repository.